NFM User Guide

 Parameter Values and Numeric Pad

 When adjusting a parameter the title of its control is replaced by the parameter value.
-In order to view the parameter value without adjusting it simply tap on its control or handle.
+To view the parameter value without adjusting it simply tap on its control or handle.
 The values can be set precisely using the built-in Numeric Pad.
 Simply tap on the value and the Numeric Pad will be presented.

 - Preset Selector is always displaying the currently selected preset.